-When should you start revising for A Levels?
+When should you start revising for GCSEs and A Levels?

 For a generation of students used to updating their Instagram status every few minutes, the summer exams may seem like a long time away.
 But add up everything that needs to be done between now and then – from rereading (or just reading) Great Expectations to perfecting French verb conjugations – and suddenly leaving revision until the Easter holidays doesn’t feel so wise.